jamf/regatta/docs/design.md

 statically defined leader cluster.
 Having a statically defined leader cluster reduces the operational costs and greatly simplifies the system due to less moving parts.

-Regatta topology is designed as a multi-group Raft cluster within each DC with asynchronous replication across locations.
+Regatta topology is designed as a multi-group Raft cluster within each data center with asynchronous replication across locations.
 There are two types of clusters within Regatta multi-location deployment.

 > Regatta leader refers to cluster accepting and confirming Write proposals.
 (Sometimes referred as Core)